riichi/trello-to-discord-webhook-service/README.md

 ## Setting up
 ### Preliminaries

-1. Set up a Trello Power-up at https://trello.com/power-ups/admin; keep the API key and secret, the rest is not important
+1. Set up a Trello Power-up at https://trello.com/power-ups/admin; keep the API key and secret, also authorize the power-up to get the API token (click `Token` next to the `API key` field in power-up settings)
 2. Set up a Discord webhook at a channel of choice, keep the URL

 ### Config file